Distributional Statistical Models: Weak Moments, Cumulants, and a Central Limit Theorem: Weak central limit theorem

 The limiting transform $e^{-t^2/2}$ is the classical characteristic function of the standard normal.
 The convergence takes place in the sense of \emph{weak transforms}, not in the classical sense of convergence in distribution; the two notions do not in general coincide.

 \begin{remark}[The Cauchy case] If $X_1,\ldots,X_n$ are i.i.d.\ standard Cauchy, the arithmetic mean $\bar X$ is again standard Cauchy (the distribution is $1$-stable), and $\sqrt{n}$-normalisation does not produce a Gaussian limit in the classical sense.
-Yet the weak CLT asserts ${}^{(\varphi)}\phi_{Z_n}(t) \to e^{-t^2/2}$.
+Yet the weak CLT asserts ${}^{(\varphi)}\phi_{Z_n}(t) \to e^{-t^2/2}$---quantitatively, and uniformly over the kernel (Example~\ref{ex:cauchy-invariance}).

 There is no contradiction.
 First, the normalisation depends on the kernel: ${}^{(\varphi)}\kappa_1$ and ${}^{(\varphi)}\kappa_2$ change with~$\varphi$.
 Second, ${}^{(\varphi)}\phi_{Z_n}(t)$ is the \emph{regularised} transform (not the classical characteristic function of $Z_n$), which suppresses the heavy tails via the kernel.
 Third, ${}^{(\varphi)}\phi_{Z_n}(t)\to e^{-t^2/2}$ does not imply $Z_n$ converges in distribution to a Gaussian; it says that the regularised transform of the normalised sum, viewed through the kernel window, becomes asymptotically Gaussian.
 The underlying distribution of $Z_n$ remains heavy-tailed (a rescaled Cauchy), but the kernel reveals a Gaussian core. \end{remark}